ablab/viralVerify/README.md

 ### Optional BLAST verification

 You can verify your output by BLAST to check if you found novel viruses or plasmids.
 In this case, you need to have blastn in your $PATH, Biopython installed, and provide a path to the nucleotide database (e.g. local copy of the NCBI nt database).
-For the best blast hit in the provided database for each contig the e-value, query coverage, identity and the hit name will be reported.
+For each contig we report information (e-value, query coverage, identity and subject title) about its best blast hit in the provided database.

 ### Usage